ChemBioHTP/enzyhtp_doc/docs/source/qkst_shrapnel.rst

 | In this file, ``XXX`` in line 24 and ``"YYY"`` in line 25 are place holders.
 The shrapnel script will replace them to actual values corresponding to each children directory.
 | This template main script will be distributed to the children directories with the replaced values.

-You can modify this example file to customize your workflow.
+You can modify this example file to create this main script.
 Reference `Quick start 1 <qkst_general.rst>`_ about this.

 Create the submission script
 ===================================